andyrichardson/subscriptionless/README.md

 }
 ```

-> Note: For a full reproduction, along with IAM roles, see the example project.
+> Note: For a full reproduction, see the example project.

 </details>